catherineluse/docs/content/rancher/v2.x/en/istio/legacy/_index.md

 ---
 _Available as of v2.3.0_

 > In Rancher 2.5, the Istio application was improved.
 There are now two ways to enable Istio.
-The older way is documented in this section, and the new application for Istio is documented in the [dashboard section.]({{<baseurl>}}/rancher/istio)
+The older way is documented in this section, and the new application for Istio is documented [here.]({{<baseurl>}}/rancher/istio)

  [Istio](https://istio.io/) is an open-source tool that makes it easier for DevOps teams to observe, control, troubleshoot, and secure the traffic within a complex network of microservices.